-Overall, most residents with restraint in use had a restraint assessment.
-For example, all those using reclining chairs had a risk assessment in place.
-The records reviewed showed that in most cases residents seated in reclining chairs had a multi-disciplinary approach to making decisions about the use of restraint.
-However, for some of these residents there was no evidence of an occupational therapist assessment.
+All residents with a restraint in use had a restraint risk assessment.
+The records reviewed showed that residents had been trialled with alternatives prior to restraint being used and there was a multi-disciplinary approach to making decisions about the use of restraint.
+However, although residents with lap-belts in use had been assessed by an occupational therapist, the restraint risk assessment and consent form did not reflect this information and were not signed by the occupational therapist.
 There was evidence of the resident and their next-of-kin (at the resident's request) involvement in the decision-making process.
 Each resident had a person-centred care plan in place outlining what and how these restraints were to be used.
-However more person-centred detail was required, such as the degree of tilt to be applied to each reclining chair and the rationale for the holding the resident's lighter.
+For those with bedrails in use at night-time there was evidence that they were checked on a frequent basis during the night and these safety checks were recorded by staff.

 The nursing home was accessed by calling the front door bell.
 A receptionist or a member of staff controlled the front door from the reception desk.
 Visitors and residents could come and go via the front door.
 Visitors were asked to sign the visitors' book and those spoken with confirmed that there were no visiting restrictions and they had plenty of spaces available to meet in private.
-Residents and their visitors had access to the safe and secure internal courtyard, the doors of which were open making it accessible to residents at all times.
+Residents and their visitors had access to the safe and secure internal courtyards, the doors of which were open making them accessible to residents at all times.

-Some residents showed the inspector around their bedroom and said they were facilitated to personalise their room and many rooms were seen to contain items personal to that individual.
+Some residents showed the inspector around their bedroom and said they were facilitated to personalise their bedroom and many bedrooms were seen to contain items personal to that individual.
 They said their bedroom was cleaned every day and complimented the service provided by the household staff, describing these staff as kind, friendly and respectful.

 There was a lockable facility on all doors including bedroom, communal and en-suite bathroom doors.
 Residents spoken with said they were facilitated to maintain their right to privacy.
-There was appropriate privacy screening in twin bedrooms.
+There was appropriate privacy screening in twin-bedrooms.